jerhon/honlsoft-v2/projects/object-detection-with-dot-net-core.md

 It consisted of two projects I built.

-1. A microservice that runs on my Raspberry Pi for capturing images in real time and last image via HTTP.
+1. A microservice that runs on my Raspberry Pi for capturing images in real time and serve the latest image via HTTP.
-2. A microservice that runs on my laptop which performs object detection in real time.
+2. A microservice that runs on my laptop which performs object detection in real time from the latest image.

 The end result is this: